lzwjava/lzwjava.github.io/original/2025-07-17-bad-engineer-en.md

 - Impatient to demonstrate that they are okay, they claim to know how to change things here and there, but in reality, they lack deep understanding.

 - They work for an international company but still use Baidu to search for information.

+- Because their English is poor, they can’t communicate about complex topics in English.